andrewagain/emoji-search/README.md

-Emoji Search
----

-Created with *create-react-app*.
-See the [full create-react-app guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Cam's Website

+Created using https://github.com/ahfarmer/emoji-search and the Freelance theme from http://startbootstrap.com/